 - Keep portion sizes in check.
 Even when you're making healthy choices, calories add up.
 At home, slim down your portion sizes.
 In restaurants, share meals — or eat half your meal and take the rest home.

 - Get active.
 For most healthy adults, the Department of Health and Human Services recommends moderate aerobic activity, such as brisk walking, for at least 150 minutes a week or vigorous aerobic activity, such as jogging, for at least 75 minutes a week.
 Strength training exercises are recommended at least twice a week.
 If you want to lose weight or meet specific fitness goals, you might need to exercise more.
 There is some evidence that high-intensity interval training (HIIT) can help reduce belly fat, as can strength training.

 Losing belly fat takes effort and patience.
-To lose extra fat and keep it from coming back, aim for slow and steady weight loss — up to 2 pounds (1 kilogram) a week.
+To lose extra fat and keep it from coming back, aim for slow and steady weight loss.
 Consult your doctor for help getting started and staying on track.